Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/WiFi/Class WiFi.rst

 NA

 .. note :: This will disable the DHCP client when connecting to a network and will require the network accepts a static IP.
 The configured IP addresses will also apply to AP mode, but the DHCP server will not be disabled in AP mode.
-“WiFi.h” must be included to use the class function.
+"WiFi.h" must be included to use the class function.

 **WiFiClass::setDNS**
 ---------------------